Enforcing UseStrongCrypto & TLS 1.2

 If your environment requires the lower protocols to stay intact for any reason, edit the downloaded file and adjust the flags as necessary, or remove the registry keys that disable the lower protocols entirely.

-*A restart of the application server will be required for the changes to fully take effect.
+4. Restart your MFA server for the changes to fully take effect.

 Was this article helpful?